sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 ## Alternative approaches

 > [name=Luca Barbato] in this chapter we'll give a different solution.
-Reduce the bug number by switching to a better language.
+Reduce the number of bugs of a tool which computes software assessments' tasks could have by switching to a better language.

 The emergence of new programming languages requires new software to compute and evaluate software metrics.
 Each language needs indeed a dedicated parser and a semantic analyzer to compute a metric.